lemonberrylabs/evals-arena/ENV_SETUP.md

 1. At least one API key for any of the supported providers
 2. The corresponding provider(s) enabled in `NEXT_PUBLIC_ENABLED_PROVIDERS`

-## Security Note

-The variables are prefixed with `NEXT_PUBLIC_` because they are accessed from the client-side code.
-In a production environment, you should:

-1. Use a backend service to handle API requests
-2. Keep sensitive keys on the server side only
-3. Consider using environment-specific variables (.env.development, .env.production)

 ## Getting API Keys